-Each year, Living History Farms invites guests to dinner at one of the museum’s many historic kitchens.
-Step back in time for a fun, unique, and memorable evening at a Historic Dinner!
+Each year, Living History Farms invites guests to dinner at one of the museum’s many historic homes.
+Much more than a meal, you’ll step back in time to get a glimpse of life in the past and a taste of history at a Historic Dinner program!

-Select the program you are interested in to find more details and reservation info:
+Select the program you are interested in to purchase tickets and find more info:

 The 1900 Farm staff welcomes guests with a horse-drawn wagon ride to the farm house, where they cozy up to the wood-burning stove in the dining room and pass heaping dishes of meat and potatoes around the table.

 Flaunt Fate and court Karma!
-Join Living History Farms at a Victorian Triskaideka Dinner at the Tangen House in Walnut Hill!
+Join Living History Farms at a Victorian Triskaideka Dinner at the Flynn Mansion!
 In the 1880s, a New York businessman started a 13 Club: inviting 13 people to dinner on the 13th day of the month, serving 13 dishes, and poking fun at every unlucky superstition possible.
 They wanted to prove that superstitions had no power for them.
 Join us as 13 guests sit down to a sumptuous feast.
 13 guests only!

 At Flynn Mansion Dinners, historical interpreters offer guests the opportunity to experience the high style a la Russe dining of the late 19th century.
 Enjoy the high Victorian dining room atmosphere and chat with other guests as serving staff present multiple courses of food, one by one!
 The dining room host will offer tips for navigating the many forks and spoons laid out at each place setting, while the kitchen staff share their expertise about which recipes and ingredients were part of every Victorian celebration meal.